 BrainsWay’s treatment platform is based on a unique breakthrough technology called Deep TMS, which can reach significant depth and breadth of the brain and produce broad stimulation and functional modulation of targeted brain areas.

-The treatment features unique, patented coils that are fitted into a helmet, which is secured snugly to the patient’s head during the treatment.
+Deep TMS treatment features unique, patented coils that are fitted into a helmet, which is secured snugly to the patient’s head during the treatment.
 BrainsWay’s therapy has been utilized in over 60 clinical trials worldwide.
 In the U.S., the company’s device has been FDA cleared for the treatment of Major Depressive Disorder (MDD) since 2013, FDA cleared (De-Novo) for the treatment of Obsessive Compulsive Disorder (OCD) since 2018, and is now FDA cleared as an aid for short-term Smoking Cessation.

 Major Depressive Disorder is a neuropsychiatric disorder that is expressed in emotional, physiological and behavioral effects.

-BrainsWay Introduces the First FDA Cleared (De-Novo) Non-invasive Medical Device for the Treatment of OCD.
+BrainsWay Introduces the First FDA Cleared (De-Novo), Non-invasive, Medical Device for the Treatment of OCD.